• Add description, images, menus and links to your mega menu

 If possible, avoid hiking with a dog on trails with heavy horse or mountain-biking traffic, mainly for the safety of your dog.
 Yield the trail to other hikers and equestrians.
 Advertise your dog’s friendliness to fellow trail users well in advance, and be respectful at all times of any dog phobias.

-Pack out your dog’s waste; on a backpacking trip, you can also follow Leave No Trace practices and bury it as you would human waste (in a hole 4 to 8 inches deep sited 200 feet or more from water sources and trails).
+Pack out your dog's waste on a backpacking trip.
+You can also bury it as you would human waste (in a hole 4 to 8 inches deep sited 200 feet or more from water sources and trails).

-Be a responsible pet owner and Leave No Trace hiker, and you can share some wonderful times with your pooch out on the hiking trail!
+By being a responsible pet owner and hiker, you can share some wonderful times with your pooch out on the hiking trail!

 Woman with dog overlooking mountain cliff.